Hazards and risks in healthcare and hospitals

 Healthcare workers include nurses, doctors, allied health professionals and other support staff.
 They may work in hospitals, community health services, or visiting services.

-Common hazards and risks in healthcare and hospitals
+Common hazards and risks

 - lifting, supporting and moving patients

 - moving and handling equipment such as wheelchairs and trolleys